 While most of your friends and family don’t mean to respond defensively, it is often their immediate reaction when they learn that you aren’t drinking.
 This is due to years of social conditioning surrounding alcohol consumption.
-While you don’t have to reassure anyone that you aren’t being judgemental, it will help put your loved ones at ease.
+While you don’t have to reassure anyone that you aren’t being judgmental, it will help put your loved ones at ease.

 Friends and family already fear they will be judged for their actions by someone that isn’t drinking.
-Let your friends know that you’ve made a personal decision to be sober and are there to have fun and celebrate New Years Eve.
+Let your friends know that you’ve made a personal decision to be sober and are there to have fun and celebrate New Year’s Eve.
 Reassure them that you don’t care if they drink and that you want them to have fun too.

 Remind yourself why you don’t want to drink

-Temptation will abound on New Year’s Eve, so it’s best to have a constant reminder of why you aren’t drinking.
+Temptation will be abound on New Year’s Eve, so it’s best to have a constant reminder of why you aren’t drinking.
 Even if you are comfortable in your sobriety or are in recovery, you may find yourself reminiscing about the days when you used to drink.
 For this reason, it’s helpful to constantly remind yourself why you’re abstaining.

 Have your reasons for not drinking somewhere you can see them.
-Write them on your phone or perhaps keep them on a paper in your pocket.
+Write them on your phone or perhaps keep them on paper in your pocket.
 Whenever you feel uncomfortable, take a look at your list to encourage yourself not to drink.